Version33/ableton-linux/README.md

 1. Download Ableton Live
 2. Download the latest installer: [install-ableton-latest.run](https://github.com/shibco/ableton-linux/releases/latest/download/install-ableton-latest.run) (versioned builds are on the Releases tab)
-3. If your Ableton archive is in the same place, run the downloaded installer script and follow the instructions.
+3. If your Ableton archive is in the same place (or in `~/Proprietary`), run the downloaded installer script and follow the instructions.

 You can do that either by double clicking the `install-ableton-latest.run` installer, or running this command from your Downloads directory